|

-Ca. 1920s Konig & Wernicke 134/16/0 character doll
+Ca. 1920s Koenig & Wernicke 134/16/0 character doll |

 In my previous post, I shared four dolls from Germany that I won in an online auction in November 2023.
 Three dolls needed care to restore them to a presentable state.
 I shared what was done to two of the three in the previous post.
-This post is dedicated to the restoration of the third doll, a Konig & Wernicke #134/16/0 ca. 1920s character doll made of composition.
+This post is dedicated to the restoration of the third doll, a Koenig & Wernicke #134/16/0 ca. 1920s character doll made of composition.

 Before work began on this doll (as well as the others), I entered their information into my Excel Doll Inventory Workbook for 2023.
 The description cell of this doll's entry is copied below: